sbettid/bot_interpreter/README.md

 `node bot.js - t examples/test_tree.json -q examples/test_questions.txt`

-We can also pass the JSON specification directly in the console without specifying any options, but this is more platform dependent since the JSON specification should be enclosed in double quotes (") and those used inside it, for example to specify the labels, should be escaped according to the OS specification.
+We can also pass the JSON specification directly in the console using STDIN without specifying any option.
 The ideal usage of this feature is to combine it with our CustomJ48 extension of the J48 algorithm of the Weka library.
-CustomJ48 generates correctly the JSON specification already escaped so that can be used in the console using the command substituion techniques (for examples and more references see: ....).
+In this way, the two commands can be specified so that they can be piped together to create directly the chatbot starting from an example file.

 After the bot application has started, we can connect to it and start chatting!
 The application will dump on the console the address and port used on the local machine and that can be used for the connection.